 The MCHRI Additional Ventures Single Ventricle Innovation Research Program aims to promote truly innovative research to treat and functionally cure single ventricle heart disease.
 Learn more.

-The Stanford Pediatric Inflammatory Bowel Disease (IBD) and Celiac Disease Research Program supports two funding opportunities to spark innovative research and development of new treatments to improve the lives of all children with IBD and celiac disease.
+The Stanford Medicine Children's Health Center for Inflammatory Bowel Disease (IBD) and Celiac Disease Research Programs support two funding opportunities to spark innovative research and development of new treatments to improve the lives of all children with IBD and celiac disease.
 Learn more.